I Received a New Property Assessment.

 So, what is an "equalization" factor?

 It's defined as: "A uniform percentage increase or decrease to assessed values of various areas or classes of property in order to bring assessment levels, on average, to the same percentage of market value."

-If you're considering protesting your taxes you must keep in mind that you are NOT protesting the tax bill itself.
-It is the Property Assessment that is protested.
+If you're considering protesting your taxes: Keep in mind that you are NOT protesting the tax bill itself.
+It is the Property Assessment you protest.
 Once you've received your actual tax bill, it's already too late to protest your Assessment for that levied year.